 Our products, including our case goods, upholstery and home accents, generally carry explicit product warranties that extend from one to ten years and are provided based on terms that are generally accepted in the industry.
 All of our domestic independent retailers are required to enter into and perform in accordance with the terms and conditions of a warranty service agreement.
 We record provisions for estimated warranty and other related costs at time of sale based on historical warranty loss experience and make periodic adjustments to those provisions to reflect actual experience.
 On rare occasions, certain warranty and other related claims involve matters of dispute that ultimately are resolved by negotiation, arbitration or litigation.
 In certain cases, a material warranty issue may arise which is beyond the scope of our historical experience.
 We provide for such warranty issues as they become known and are deemed both probable and estimable.
 It is reasonably possible that, from time to time, additional warranty and other related claims could arise from disputes or other matters beyond the scope of our historical experience.
-At both December 31, 2016 and June 30, 2016, our product warranty liability totaled \$1.2 million.
+As of March 31, 2017 and June 30, 2016, our product warranty liability totaled \$1.0 million and \$1.2 million, respectively.